caseyamcl/shuttle/README.md

 ## Quick concepts

-To migrate data, you need four things:
+To migrate data, you need three things:

 * A **source**: Shuttle defines a `SourceInterface`.
 You can use one of the built-in sources in the `Shuttle\MigrateSource` namespace or create your own: